KevoTHRASHER/ATM-OOP/README.md

 ####	Description		#####
-ATM program writen in JAVA using OOP no Graphical User Interface only Shell
+ATM program writen in JAVA using OOP no Graphical User Interface only Shell.